centreon/centreon-documentation/en/installation/installation-of-centreon-ha/overview.md

 ### QDevice and votes

 The configuration of a qdevice is **mandatory** to avoid split-brain and other situations nobody wants to face in a Cluster.
-The server with the `quorum-device` role =aims to obtain an absolute majority in a vote to elect a master node or resource role.
+The server with the `quorum-device` role aims to obtain an absolute majority in a vote to elect a master node or resource role.

 ## Support